cionkubes/cion/docs/secrets.md

 }
 ```

-Unfortunately if you use systemd to start docker the *hosts* option is already specified in the startup script's command line arguments.
-Because docker does not support a conflict between cli arguments and `daemon.json` you need to resolve the conflict.
-If you are not running docker through systemd you can skip this step and restart the docker daemon.
+Unfortunately if you use systemd to start docker, the *hosts* option is already specified in the startup script's command line arguments.
+Because docker does not support a conflict between command line arguments and `daemon.json`, you need to resolve the conflict.
+If you are not running docker through systemd, you can skip this step and restart the docker daemon.

 Open `/lib/systemd/system/docker.service` in a text editor.
-We need to modify `daemon.json` and ExecStart such that the hosts is only configured in one of them.
-I will keep the hosts in `daemon.json` and remove them from ExecStart.
+We need to modify `daemon.json` and ExecStart such that the hosts are only configured in one of them.
+In the following example they are kept in `daemon.json` and removed from ExecStart.

 ```diff
 [Unit]